kontent-ai/gatsby-packages/README.md

 * [Node.js](https://nodejs.org/) with NPM installed

+## Troubleshooting

+Currently, the plugin exhibits an [issue with nodes of multiple types](https://github.com/gatsbyjs/gatsby/issues/9154) in foreign key relationships (`___NODE`).
+In practice, only content items of one content type can be put into a particular modular content element or rich text element (as a modular content item).
+We're in touch with Gatsby Inc. and work towards resolving that issue soon.

 ## Further information

 For more developer resources, visit the Kentico Cloud Developer Hub at https://developer.kenticocloud.com.